HolyBlackCat/cpp-tutorials/working_in_vscode_terminal.md

     + FullyQualifiedErrorId : CommandNotFoundException
 ```

 This is to be expected.
-Read [Terminal for Dummies](/terminal_for_dummies.md), specficially the section about [PATH](/terminal_for_dummies.md#path).
-Add your compiler to PATH as explained, restart VSC, and try running `clang++` again.
-It should work now.
-If it doesn't read the link above again.
+Read [Terminal for Dummies](/terminal_for_dummies.md) and do what it says.

+After following all the steps, `clang++` should work.

 If you see error `undefined reference to WinMain`, you didn't save your file and are compiling an empty file.
 Hit <kbd>Ctrl</kbd><kbd>S</kbd>.

 ### Running your executables

-After compiling your executable, try running it (`.\prog.exe` because we're in [powershell](/terminal_for_dummies.md#what-is-a-shell)).
+After compiling your executable, try running it using `.\prog.exe` (`\` instead of `/` before we're in Powershell rather than Bash).

 Make sure it actually runs and `cout` successfully prints things.

-If running an executable does nothing, read [Terminal for Dummies](/terminal_for_dummies.md) again. `C:\msys64\ucrt64\bin` should be first entry in the PATH, and it should be in the system-wide PATH setting rather than the user-specific one.
+If running an executable does nothing, read [Terminal for Dummies](/terminal_for_dummies.md) again. `C:\msys64\clang64\bin` should be first entry in the PATH, and it should be in the system-wide PATH setting rather than the user-specific one.
 Remember to restart VSC after changing the PATH.
 [Read this for more information.](/debugging_dll_issues.md)

+---

+As the next step, you might want to [configure the code completion](/configuring_code_completion.md).